-Minimum initial premium \$25,000 Minimum additional premium \$1,000 Maximum total premium without prior approval \$1,000,000 Maximum additional premium up to applicable IRA limits each calendar year plus permissible transfers and rollovers
+Minimum initial premium \$25,000 Minimum additional premium 4 \$1,000 Maximum total premium without prior approval \$1,000,000 Maximum additional premium up to applicable IRA limits each calendar year plus permissible transfers and rollovers

 Because the initial premium must be \$25,000 or more, the contract can only be purchased by transfer or rollover from an existing IRA or from certain other qualified plans, such as a 401(k) or a 403(b) plan.
 You can make additional premium payments at any time before age 81, or earlier if limited by the Tax Code.
-For example, you cannot contribute new premiums other than transfers and rollovers to a traditional IRA for the calendar year in which you reach the Qualified Age under IRS regulations, and thereafter.
-We may issue the contract for less than the minimum initial premium if we receive an application that indicates the total amount of a rollover from multiple sources will reach the minimum initial premium amount.
-We may also issue the contract for up to 10% less than the minimum initial premium indicated above.
+For example, you cannot contribute new premiums other than transfers and rollovers to a traditional IRA for the calendar year in which you reach the Qualified Age.